 The Complicity of Judges In Wrongful Convictions

 Division II of the Washington State Court of Appeals (Division II) has upheld RCW 9.94.070.
 The statute makes persistent "serious" prison misbehavior a Class C felony.
 Joseph Simmons was a Washington State prisoner serving time at the McNeil Island Correction Center situated near Steilacoom, Washington.
-He had lost ...
+He had lost all his ...

 For well over two hundred years fol-lowing the founding of the United States, foreigners who committed crimes faced imprisonment, execution, fines, parole, and/or probation.
 Few were deported.
 Those that were deported were generally infamous criminals or political dissidents.
-The enactment of the Anti-terrorism and Effective ...
+The enactment of the Anti-terrorism and Effective Death ...

 by Matthew T. Clarke